Finally Sleep and Wake Up Rested

 Why People Seek Sleep Therapy

-• Racing thoughts the moment your head hits the pillow.
-You might be replaying the day, planning tomorrow, worrying about things you can’t control at midnight.
+Racing thoughts the moment your head hits the pillow.
+Replaying the day, planning tomorrow, worrying about things you can't control at midnight.
+Your body is exhausted, but your nervous system won't wind down.
+And the longer it goes on, the more anxious you get about sleep itself.

 The Brain That Won’t Shut Off